Hong Kong man jailed for 9 years in first national security case | Law-Order

 The first person convicted under Hong Kong's national security law was jailed for nine years on Friday for terrorist activities and inciting secession, judges said, in a watershed ruling with long-term implications for the city's judicial landscape.
 Former waiter Tong Ying-kit, 24, was accused of driving his motorcycle into three riot police last year while carrying a flag with the protest slogan "Liberate Hong Kong.
 Revolution of our times."

-Tong's lawyer, Clive Grossman, told reporters outside the court the defence would appeal both the verdict and the sentence.
+Tong's lawyer, Clive Grossman, told reporters outside the court the defense would appeal both the verdict and the sentence.
 He made no further comment.
-Judges Esther Toh, Anthea Pang and Wilson Chan - picked by city leader Carrie Lam to hear national security cases - ruled on Tuesday that the slogan was "capable of inciting others to commit secession".
+Judges Esther Toh, Anthea Pang, and Wilson Chan - picked by city leader Carrie Lam to hear national security cases - ruled on Tuesday that the slogan was "capable of inciting others to commit secession".

 Tong, who pleaded not guilty to all charges, was also found guilty of terrorist activities, with judges saying on Tuesday his motorcycle was potentially a lethal weapon and his actions "a deliberate challenge mounted against the police".
-In their reasons for sentencing, the judges wrote: "whoever carries out terrorist activities with a view to intimidating the public in order to pursue political agenda, whatever that is, should be condemned and punished.
+In their reasons for sentencing, the judges wrote: "whoever carries out terrorist activities intending to intimidate the public to pursue political agenda, whatever that is, should be condemned and punished.

 "But when the political agenda is secessionist in nature, it is our view that there is an added criminality in that such an agenda is seeking to undermine national unification."
 A charge of dangerous driving causing grievous bodily harm was not considered.